mimecuvalo/helloworld/docs/readme.md

 - more winston logging
 - links template just open embeds in lightbox?
 - editor features to bring back (from Python version)
+  - use CSS-in-JS in editor package to avoid having to import separately
+  - add snackbar close action
   - better emoji picker (can use EmojiOne's)
   - custom emojis
   - gotta fix @-mentioning for editing content (works for dashboard only now)